fastrgv/CoTerminalApps/README.md

-### BlockSlide (cslid.adb), DirtyDozen (cdd.adb), Annoying (cann.adb)
+### BlockSliders, DirtyDozen, AnnoyingSliders
 Colored, non-graphical Block Slider puzzle games designed to run in a terminal window.

 Colored blocks of letters can be moved horizontally or vertically wherever there is space.
 Often, the objective is to move the red block to a specified goal position.
 Sometimes the goal is to swap the positions of two blocks.

-A stand alone autosolver, bfsl, is provided, but now, an autosolver is embedded into these games.
+A stand alone autosolver, bfsa, is provided, but now, a "live" autosolver is embedded into these games.
 At any time you may press the (=)-key to begin stepping toward a solution.

-Cann has no autosolver; and you must type "0" to restart it.
+In cann you must type "0" to restart it, since "r" is reserved to mean "red".

+For those times when a solution seems impossible, the more difficult puzzle families have an AutoSolver function using the (=)-key to step closer towards the solution:  crush, cslid, cdd, and cann.

+### Advice to improve puzzle-solving skills:
+Remember that you can **stop** using the autosolvers at any time and try to manually solve the puzzle from a configuration that is a few steps closer to the solution.
+And because these solvers are "live", you can **resume** using the autosolvers at any time if you get stuck again.
+Each time you resume, you might need to wait a few seconds for the solver to complete its search.

 ### Gameplay: crush, cslid, cann (annoying-sliders)

 "?" toggles the help screen.
 The "+" and "-" keys (next, previous) are used to cycle through the large number of predefined puzzles.
 You can reset a puzzle by typing "r".
-You can autosolve by typing "=", except for cann.
+You can autosolve by typing "=".

 First, one selects a vehicle or block by typing its identifier letter.
 Then use the arrow keys to move it.
-Note that manual selection is not always necessary, as there is an auto-select mechanism for those times when only one selection may move in a given direction.
+Note that **manual selection is, often times, not necessary,** as there is an auto-select mechanism for those times when only one selection may move in a given direction.
+For example, cpana never needs a selection (and, btw, it can be solved in 26 moves!).

+Be aware that move counts for a given puzzle may differ according to how they are counted.
+Many puzzzlers count a compound move with a single piece as one move.
+Here, it is not.

 ===============================================================
 ### Seven, A2Z (c7.adb, caz.adb)